ndinh369/UCRG/README.md

 - Autonomous robot perception and mapping of environment through SLAM and wall-following (in catkin_ws)

 Internals Competition:
-- Computer vision for detection and localisation of dates, mandarins and pool of water
+- Computer vision for detection and localisation of dates, mandarins and pool of water (in computer_vision)